Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Casa Colonial Koenig ***

-5. Where to Stay in Cape Verde for Water Sports
+Best place to stay in Cape Verde for Water Sports

-Cape Verde is a very attractive destination for active travelers.
+Cape Verde is a beautiful destination for active travelers.

 Not only will hikers enjoy the breathtaking landscapes of Santo Antao or Fogo, but also watersport lovers will fall in love with the excellent conditions for all types of surfing or sailing.